Rainbow Beach, Queensland: Education

-Rainbow Beach State School is a government primary (Prep-6) school for boys and girls at Warooga Road (25.9073°S 153.0787°E).
-In 2017, the school had an enrolment of 93 students with 8 teachers (6 full-time equivalent) and 5 non-teaching staff (4 full-time equivalent).
+Rainbow Beach State School is a government coeducational primary (Prep–6) school at Warooga Road (25.9073°S 153.0787°E).
+In 2017, the school had an enrolment of 93 students with eight teachers (six full-time equivalent) and five non-teaching staff (four full-time equivalent).

+There are no secondary schools in Rainbow Beach.
+The nearest government school is Tin Can Bay State School (to Year 10) in neighbouring Tin Can Bay to the west.
+There are no nearby schools providing education to Year 12; the nearest is Gympie State High School in Gympie approx 75 km by road to the south-west.
+The alternatives are distance education and boarding school.